Divorce Attorney 101: Ever wondered what divorce lawyers do, and which steps to take to become a divorce lawyer?

 - Continue to learn about the latest developments in the field of divorce law,

 - Ensure that the court files are in order and

 How do you become a divorce attorney?

-Thereafter you will have to do your articles of clerkship for 2 years (you are now called a clerk or a candidate attorney) under an attorney that complies with certain requirements – called your principal.
-Alternatively, you can attend law school for 6 months and only do articles for a 1-year period under your principal.
+- Thereafter you will have to serve your articles of clerkship for 2 years (you are now called a clerk or a candidate attorney) under an attorney that complies with certain requirements – called your principal.
+Alternatively, you can attend law school for 6 months and only serve articles for a 1-year period under your principal.
 The Legal Practice Act (LPA) sets out the requirements in this regard for both candidate attorneys and principals.

 Are there different types of divorce attorneys?

 No, there is no formal distinction between different types of divorce attorneys.

 Up Next – How to choose a divorce attorney?